 The Japanese company was the first major manufacturer to crack the code of a mass-market electronic groupset.

-The road line is currently limited to the brand’s two top-tier groupsets, Dura-Ace and Ultegra, until June 2022, but 105, the brand’s third-tier groupset, has now joined the electronic club.
+The road line was limited to the brand’s two top-tier groupsets, Dura-Ace and Ultegra, until June 2022, but 105, the brand’s third-tier groupset, has now joined the electronic club.

-The current-generation Dura-Ace R9200 and Ultegra R8100 groupsets are the cream of the crop and mark Shimano’s move into semi-wireless shifting (though the rim-brake versions of Ultegra and Dura-Ace remain fully wired).
+The current-generation Dura-Ace R9200, Ultegra R8100 and 105 R7100 groupsets are the cream of the crop and mark Shimano’s move into semi-wireless shifting (though the rim-brake versions of Ultegra and Dura-Ace remain fully wired).
 They build on existing technologies in previous generations and offer 12-speeds.

 Shimano also offers Di2 versions of its 11-speed mountain bike groupsets, XTR and Deore XT.
 These are fully wired and there isn’t an option to run them semi-wireless.

 Moving on to gravel bikes, Shimano offers a Di2 version of its GRX gravel groupset, specifically GRX870.
 Again, it relies on the same wired technologies as the brand’s mountain groupsets and previous-gen 11-speed road groupsets.

 Given how the Japanese brand hasn’t released an electronic equivalent to its current XTR M9100 or XT M8100 12-speed mechanical groupsets and that GRX is 11-speed, could an update to Shimano’s off-road setups be in the pipeline?